cybergarage/foreman-doc/programming_model.md

 ![route](img/programming_model_trigger.png)

 Currently, Foreman supports two trigger types, a QoS and an execute trigger.

 The QoS manager generates the trigger event when the specified QoS formula in the QoS manager is unsatisfied.

+#### Execute Trigger

 The action manager generates the trigger event when the action is executed directly using [FQL](dsl.md).

 ### Programming Languages